Gone with the Wind (film): Reactions from African-Americans

-Black commentators have criticized the film since its release for its depiction of black people and "whitewashing" of the issue of slavery.
-Still, initially, newspapers controlled by white Americans did not report on these criticisms.
-Carlton Moss, a black dramatist, observed in an open letter that whereas The Birth of a Nation was a "frontal attack on American history and the Negro people", Gone with the Wind was a "rear attack on the same".
-He went on to characterize it as a "nostalgic plea for sympathy for a still-living cause of Southern reaction".
+African-American commentators have criticized Gone with the Wind since its release for the film's depiction of black people and "whitewashing" of slavery; contemporary white newspapers did not report on such criticism.
+Carlton Moss, a black dramatist, wrote in an open letter that whereas The Birth of a Nation was a "frontal attack on American history and the Negro people", Gone with the Wind was a "rear attack on the same".
+He went on to characterize the latter film as a "nostalgic plea for sympathy for a still-living cause of Southern reaction".
 Moss further called out the stereotypical black characterizations, such as the "shiftless and dull-witted Pork", the "indolent and thoroughly irresponsible Prissy", Big Sam's "radiant acceptance of slavery", and Mammy with her "constant haranguing and doting on every wish of Scarlett".
-Similarly, Melvin B. Tolson, a poet and educator, wrote, "Birth of a Nation was such a barefaced lie that a moron could see through it.
+Similarly, the black poet and educator Melvin B. Tolson wrote that while, "Birth of a Nation was such a barefaced lie that a moron could see through it.
 Gone with the Wind is such a subtle lie that it will be swallowed as truth by millions of whites and blacks alike."

-Following Hattie McDaniel's Oscar win, Walter Francis White, leader of the National Association for the Advancement of Colored People, accused her of being an Uncle Tom.
+Following Hattie McDaniel's Oscar win, Walter Francis White, the leader of the National Association for the Advancement of Colored People, accused her of being an Uncle Tom.
 McDaniel responded that she would "rather make seven hundred dollars a week playing a maid than seven dollars being one"; she further questioned White's qualification to speak on behalf of black people since he was light-skinned and only one-eighth black.

-Opinion in the black community was generally divided upon release, with the film being called by some a "weapon of terror against black America" and an insult to black audiences, and demonstrations were held in various cities.
-Malcolm X later recalled that "when Butterfly McQueen went into her act, I felt like crawling under the rug".
+Opinion on the film in the wider African-American community was divided.
+Gone with the Wind was called by some a "weapon of terror against black America" and an insult to black audiences, and demonstrations were held in various cities.
+Malcolm X recalled that "when Butterfly McQueen went into her act, I felt like crawling under the rug".
 Even so, some sections of the black community recognized McDaniel's achievements to be representative of progress: some African-Americans crossed picket lines and praised McDaniel's warm and witty characterization, and others hoped that the industry's recognition of her work would lead to increased visibility on screen for other black actors.
-In its editorial congratulation to McDaniel on winning her Academy Award, Opportunity: A Journal of Negro Life used the film as a reminder of the "limit" put on black aspiration by old prejudices.
+In its editorial congratulation to McDaniel on winning her Academy Award, Opportunity: A Journal of Negro Life used Gone with the Wind as a reminder of the "limit" put on black aspiration by old prejudices.